 A third website says the

 Raccoons and cats have identical chromosome counts, and similar karyotypes.
 Thus, Stanyon et al. (1993), after comparing the chromosomes of Felis catus with those of P. lotor, stated the following: “We propose a standardized karyotype for the raccoon (Procyon lotor; 2n = 38, FN 74) and compare it with that of the domestic cat (2n = 38, FN 72).
 Numerous chromosomes (12) have similar and sometimes identical G‐banding and 14 chromosome pairs have remained intact.
 Other chromosomes apparently differ by Robertsonian translocations and inversions.
 The conservation of these karyotypes is remarkable...”

-Nevertheless, those unfamiliar with hybridization are all too often ready to dismiss the possibility of a cross without empirical evaluation.
-The only unprejudiced way of resolving such issues is to attempt the cross, that is, in this case to mate a raccoon with a cat, and then see whether anything results (or to carry out artificial insemination).
-Genetic evaluation of existing Maine coon cats in connection with this question might be difficult because, if they are of hybrid origin at all, they are probably the products of repeated backcrossing to cat (later-generation backcrosses are very difficult to detect via genetic techniques).
+Nevertheless, all too often, those unfamiliar with hybridization dismiss the possibility of a cross without empirical evaluation.
+The only unprejudiced way of resolving this issue in the present case is to mate a raccoon with a cat and then to see whether anything results (or to carry out artificial insemination).
+Genetic evaluation of existing Maine Coon cats in connection with this question might be difficult because, if they actually are of hybrid origin, they are probably the products of repeated backcrossing to cat (later-generation backcrosses are difficult to detect via genetic techniques).